Solomon IslandsOfficial Name: Solomon Islands

 See the Department of State Fact Sheet for additional information on U.S. – Solomon Islands relations.

 Entry, Exit & Visa Requirements

-U.S. citizens do not need a visa to enter Solomon Islands for tourism purposes.
-Visitor permits for 42 days are granted upon arrival at Henderson International Airport in Honiara, and you may enter any number of times as long as your total time in Solomon Islands does not exceed 90 days in a 12-month period.
+Visitor permits for 42 days are granted upon arrival at Henderson International Airport in Honiara, and you may enter any number of times as long as your total time in Solomon Islands stay does not exceed 90 days in a 12-month period.
 If you arrive on a one-way airline ticket, you must have documentation stating your business; this includes a work permit if you’re going to work in Solomon Islands.
 In all cases, you must also have a valid passport, an onward/return ticket, and proof of sufficient funds.
-You may be denied boarding at check-in or turned around upon arrival in Honiara if your documents are not in order.
-The Solomon Islands’ government strictly enforces immigration laws, and you may face fines and other penalties if you remain in the country beyond the authorized period of stay.

-If you plan to arrive on a yacht, apply for a visitor’s permit by visiting the Solomon Island Immigration website, and then visit the nearest immigration office to complete arrival forms.
+If you plan to arrive or depart on a yacht, apply for a visitor’s permit by visiting the Solomon Island Immigration website.

 For more information about entry requirements, please contact the Permanent Mission of Solomon Islands to the United Nations at 800 Second Avenue, Suite 400L, New York, NY 10017-4709; Tel: (212) 599-6192 or 6193 or visit the Permanent Mission of Solomon Islands to the United Nations website.
 If you anticipate the possibility of transiting or visiting Australia we advise you to obtain an Electronic Travel Authorization (ETA) for Australia before leaving the United States.